 All right.
 Let’s jump right into today’s topic, which is all about Leander.
 To give you a quick backstory, the first house I ever sold when I got into real estate back in 2015 was in Leander.
-I had clients, they had a budget that was right around $200,000.
-They were looking at Pflugerville, Round Rock, and at that time they still couldn’t even find too much of what they wanted.
+I had clients, who had a budget that was right around $200,000.
+They were looking at Pflugerville, and Round Rock, and at that time they still couldn’t even find too much of what they wanted.
 So they started venturing out further and we ended up in Leander.

 Now, even back at that point in Leander, there wasn’t much out there.
 I lived in downtown Austin so for me, I was like–well this place is so far, there’s nothing out here.
 I feel like I’m just driving on 183 forever, passing by field after field after field.

 Well, fast forward to 2022, and we’re talking about a place that just came out in an article; Opendoor named it as one of their hottest zip codes in the country when it comes to housing and landed the number two spot (the 78641 zip code in Leander).
 So it begs the question: Is Leander a good place for you if you’re looking to make the move to Austin?
 So I’m going to give you a rundown.
 Below are five points that you’ll want to consider if you’re looking to make the move to Leander.
 A